 So I’m turning things around

 I’m giving myself permission to pray for everything that concerns me.
-From my blog, to my physical needs, my walk with Christ … and my sleep.
+From my blog, to my physical needs, and my walk with Christ … and my sleep.
 Even my need for the right parking place!
 If it’s a Yes, then Yippee!
-If it’s a No, I won’t feel like shouting Yippee, but I will trust God to provide exactly what I need at that moment.
+If it’s a No, I may not feel like shouting Yippee, but I will trust God to provide exactly what I need at that moment.

 The point is, we need to be praying for ourselves, along with the myriad of others on our prayer list.